 Choice funding is available - earn $13.00 per hour, up to a maximum of $2,000 per student during the semester in which you complete your internship course at FSU.
+Student employees at Framingham State University may only work a maximum of 20 hours a week across all university positions(federal work study and non-work study) when classes are in session.
+At no time can student employees work over 8 hours a day.

 Interested students may complete the student application and return it to the internship coordinator.
 Please note that funding is awarded to eligible students on a first-come, first served basis.
 Please call the Career Services & Employer Relations office to schedule an appointment today to meet with: